Ukraine discloses number of children killed since beginning of war | News.az

 Ukraine discloses number of children killed since beginning of war

-Some 183 children have been killed and over 342 injured in Ukraine since Russia launched a war against its eastern neighbor, News.Az reports citing the Ukrainian Prosecutor General’s Office.
+As many as 205 children have been killed and 362 others injured in Ukraine since the beginning of the war, News.Az reports citing the Ukrainian Prosecutor General’s Office.

-These figures are not final, since work is underway to establish them in places of active hostilities, the Prosecutor General’s Office noted.
+These figures are not final, since work is underway to establish them in places of active hostilities, the Prosecutor General’s Office said.